mharty3/mharty3.github.io/_posts/2020-08-01-streamlit-denver-data-drivers.md

 comments: true
 ---

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6T6tLUeF_iw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Earlier this week I had the opportunity to give a talk at the Denver Data Drivers meetup.
 I covered the Python framework [Streamlit](https://www.streamlit.io).
 It makes building front-end data applications super easy.
 If you can write a Python script, then you can build an app.

 ![streamlit](/assets/images/ddd-streamlit/streamlit.PNG)

 In the talk, I gave an overview of the framework and walked step-by-step through building an application for visualizing well logs stored in las files.
 You can use the finished app here: ([running app](https://streamlit-las-viewer.herokuapp.com/)) ([repo](https://github.com/mharty3/streamlit-las-viewer)).
-Once the video is uploaded to YouTube, I'll post the link for that too.

 The Denver Data Drivers are a group of mostly geologists and engineers in the oil and gas industry who are interested in learning skills related to data-driven decision making.
 We have been having talks over Webex every week or so over the last few months on a variety of topics in this space.